johanneswilm/eha-nutsurv-django/README.md

 # Override settings

-You can override settings by adding a file named "configuration.py" to the root of the project.
-See configuration.py-default for an example.
+You can override settings by editing the "configuration.py" file that you created during set up.